BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 * aomic-piop2_preprocspec.json : JSON file containing parameters for T1-weighted, dMRI, and rs-fMRI processing
 * README.md : Instructions for running participant-level workflows

+This demo will enable you to display intermediate outputs using the BrainSuite Dashboard.
+An example of the output produced from this dataset is available at [https://brainsuite.github.io/DashboardDemo/](https://brainsuite.github.io/DashboardDemo/).

 ## Prerequisites ##
 1. Install Docker from [here](https://docs.docker.com/install/).
 Docker is available on all platforms.
 For Linux, you may have to perform additional [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).